HTTP-RPC/Kilo/README.md

 If the return value is not an instance of any of the aforementioned types, it is automatically wrapped in an instance of `BeanAdapter` and serialized as a `Map`. `BeanAdapter` is discussed in more detail [later](#beanadapter).

 ### Exceptions
-If an exception is thrown by a service method, an HTTP 500 response will be returned.
+If any exception is thrown by a service method, an HTTP 500 response will be returned.
 If the response has not yet been committed, the exception message will be returned as plain text in the response body.
 This allows a service to provide the caller with insight into the cause of the failure.
 For example:

 ```java
 @RequestMethod("GET")